-The MAV system is designed to turn on whenever the unit's vehicle's emergency lights are activated.
+The MAV system is designed to turn on whenever the vehicle's emergency lights are activated.
 The system remains on until it is turned off manually.
 The audio portion is independently controlled and should be activated manually by the officer whenever appropriate.
 When audio is being recorded, the video will also record.
-Whenever the audio portion is activated, officers should, whenever possible, advise all persons present that they are being recorded in accordance with (ORS 165.540(5)(e).
+Whenever the audio portion is activated, officers should, whenever possible, advise all persons present that they are being recorded (ORS 165.540).